YellowYak/Gfx2d/README.md

 A WPF application for creating and editing level maps.

+## Gfx2d.TextureEditor

+A WPF application for creating and editing textures and sprites.

 ## Major TODOs

 * Look into improving raycasting logic for determining the position of the raycast in the subsequent map tile.
 Presently, the logic uses